Promptorium/promptorium/docs/configuration.md

     - `empty-circle`: Unstaged changes
     - `filled-circle`: Staged but uncommitted changes
     - `checkmark`: No changes
-- Regarding differences between the local and remote repository:
+- Regarding differences between the local and upstream repository:
-    - `arrow-up`: Ahead of remote
+    - `arrow-up`: Ahead of upstream
-    - `arrow-down`: Behind remote
+    - `arrow-down`: Behind upstream
-    - `arrow-up` and `arrow-down`: Diverged from remote
+    - `arrow-up` and `arrow-down`: Diverged from upstream

 ### os_icon